Mihir329/Snake-game-in-python/README.md

 # Snake game in python
-All instruction written when you start the program Click on enhanced caterpillar.py
+All instructions are written when you start the program Click on enhanced caterpillar.py